DeepGraphLearning/GMNN/README.md

 6. Adjust the annealing temperature when using GNNp to annotate unlabeled objects.

+7. Use more effective strategies for early stopping in training.

 ## Acknowledgement
 Some codes of the project are from the following repo: [pygcn](https://github.com/tkipf/pygcn).